Instructor / Postdoc Openings

 Postdoctoral Researcher in Computational Mathematics

-a) apply via mathjobs.org for MIT's instructor position, and sent an email to Prof. Laurent Demanet to express your interest in the postdoctoral position;
+1. apply via mathjobs.org for MIT's instructor position, and send an email to Prof. Laurent Demanet to express your interest in the postdoctoral position;

 Graduate Students

-Students interested in joining the Imaging and Computing group for a Ph.D. thesis are advised to signal their interest to Prof. Demanet in October or November of the year preceding the start date.
-The standard procedure is to apply via the Mathematics Department at MIT.
+Students interested in joining the Imaging and Computing group for a Ph.D. thesis must formally apply to a graduate program.
+In addition, it helps if you signal your interest to Prof. Demanet in November of the year preceding the start date.
+The standard procedure is to apply via the Mathematics Department at MIT, in the applied math section.
 An overview of the application procedure is here.
-Express your interest in the group's research in your statement (or that of any faculty member who could become your advisor.)
+Express your interest in the group's research in your statement (and/or that of any faculty member who could become your advisor.)
 The deadline is December 15 of the year preceding that of the start date.
-Note that it takes months to schedule and take the GRE tests.

 Summer Interns

-The Department of Mathematics at MIT has an opening for a 12-week research internship during the summer of 2013.
-The successful applicant is expected to work on a project funded by the US National Science Foundation on computational wave propagation and inverse problems.
+Every year, the Department of Mathematics at MIT has an opening for one or more 12-week research internships during the summer.
+The successful applicant is expected to work on a project funded either by the NSF, or the DoD, or industry; on computational wave propagation, inverse problems, optimization, seismic imaging, radar imaging, or theoretical signal processing.

 This position is intended for people who are near completion of their bachelor's degree, at the master's level, or at the very early Ph.D. level.

 Preference will be given to a student in mathematics or computational mathematics, with a strong academic record.
-Familiarity with partial differential equations, numerical analysis, and experience with C, C++, Matlab, or Fortran are preferred.
+Familiarity with partial differential equations, numerical analysis, and experience with Matlab, Python, Julia, C, C++, or Fortran are preferred.
 Experience with parallel programming is a plus.
-Earth scientists with affinities for mathematics or programming are also encouraged to apply.
-The internship is normally not suited for students in business administration.

 A stipend will be provided to cover travel and local expenses.
-The internship can take place during the summer of 2013, but there is some flexibility in the dates.
+The internship can take place during the summer, but there is some flexibility in the dates.

 The documents should be in English.
 The cover letter should detail the candidate's academic interests, dates he/she would be available, and possible career plans.
 MIT is an equal-opportunity employer; women, minorities, and nonresident aliens are all encouraged to apply.